 And when she got kicked out of Waldenhouse, she got kicked out of the band.
 We sat her down in our studio and told her she was fired.
 I remember her looking shocked that we actually fired her.
 That was the last time we ever spoke.
 Looking back, I remember that she didn’t even put up a fight.
 I know I would have begged for another chance.
 Or two.
 Or ten.
 Maybe she was relieved somehow.
 I’ll never know.

 Now we were signed and in need of a drummer.
 More specifically, a drummer who would fit with us.

-We made some phone calls and a musician friend of ours down in Los Angeles said “Don’t look any further – I know exactly who you want”.
-And she was right.
-Dawn flew up for an audition and about one minute into the first song Linda and I looked at each other and were just smiling and saying “oh, yeah”.
+We made some phone calls and a musician friend of ours in Los Angeles said “Don’t look any further – I know exactly who you need” – and she was right.
+Dawn Richardson flew up for an audition and about one minute into the first song Linda and I looked at each other and were just smiling and saying “oh, yeah”.

 Dawn is a drummer’s drummer.
 She knows music.
 She knows percussion.
 She knows how to build intensity within a song.
 She knows how to lay back when she needs to.
 Dawn’s professionalism was very inspiring and motivating.
 As bass and drums go, we spoke to each other.
 Serious about drumming and willing to do anything to make a living at it, Dawn was ready for the pressure of a major label recording, in fact she excelled at high pressure situations.
 She adapted perfectly.

 The next step was to find a producer.
 Our label sent us several to consider; we vibed well with David Tickle, a young Englishman who had previously worked with Prince, Peter Gabriel, and the Divinyls.
 We met with him several times and he seemed a good fit.
 He had a warm, approachable personality and a positive attitude about the project.
 He had done work we all liked.
 I especially loved his connection to the Divinyls; they were one of my favorite bands.
 David signed on as producer and we looked ahead with optimism towards the next step.